modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

     MpiHosts.put("host1,...,hostN")  # unidist will use the hosts to run on

-If you're running a program without ``mpiexec`` command, no further action required to run on specified MPI hosts.
+If you're running a program without ``mpiexec`` command, no further action required to run on the specified MPI hosts.

 .. note::
     Root proccess will always be executed locally and other proccesses will be spawned in order on the specified hosts.